Published: review of Government-funded research and innovation in Wales

 - Written by National Centre for Universities and Business

-NCUB’s strategic advisor, Graeme Reid, led a high profile review of Government-funded research and innovation in Wales on behalf of the Welsh Government.
+NCUB’s strategic adviser, Graeme Reid, led a high profile review of Government-funded research and innovation in Wales on behalf of the Welsh Government.
 The Welsh Government published Professor Reid’s review along with a written statement to the Welsh Parliament on 6 June 2018.

 He said: “With continuing pressures on public finance, significant reforms to higher and further education, and fast-approaching changes in UK and EU funding, this was an opportune moment to review Government-funded research and innovation in Wales, and I was delighted to have the opportunity to lead that work.
 The growing UKRI budget now presents major opportunities for Welsh businesses and universities to win sizeable amounts of additional Given continuing funding, which can help ensure Wales increases its competitiveness in the research and innovation sector.”

 The review builds on NCUB’s recent task force report “Growing Value Wales”.
 The Reid review refers to that work widely and draws on some of the evidence gathered for NCUB’s project.

 Professor Reid consulted widely during his review.
 He received many ideas and tested them against three principles.